 Summary

 QCDs are an incredibly valuable tool for account owners over the age of 70.5, but they are unfortunately overlooked as a gifting strategy all too often.
-In many cases, this is simply due to lack of information; either being unaware of the tool itself, or being unsure of the various guidelines and caveats around it.
-However, with just a little effort and record keeping, you can take advantage of the QCD rule to maximize your charitable efforts, and reap the tax benefits it provides.
+In many cases, this is simply due to a lack of information; either being unaware of the tool itself or being unsure of the various guidelines and caveats around it.
+However, with just a little effort and record-keeping, you can take advantage of the QCD rule to maximize your charitable efforts and reap the tax benefits it provides.